kaedroho/wagtail/docs/advanced_topics/add_to_django_project.rst

   from django.contrib import admin

   from wagtail.core import urls as wagtail_urls
-  from wagtail.admin import urls as wagtailadmin_urls
+  from wagtail.core.admin import urls as wagtailadmin_urls
   from wagtail.documents import urls as wagtaildocs_urls

   urlpatterns = [